The best running water bottles 2025: stay hydrated as you clock up the miles with our easy-to-carry and convenient picks

 Pocket quite large

-Ultimate Direction have had a great idea in making the single-zipped pocket transparent so you can see and use your phone without taking it out.
+Ultimate Direction has had a great idea in making the single-zipped pocket transparent so you can see and use your phone without taking it out.
 However, it would be better if they sold standard and plus-size versions of the Fastdraw 500 because a standard-sized smartphone shifts around in the plus-sized smartphone (iPhone X) pocket with each step.
 It would also be good if there was a separate compartment with a clip for keys, as they're free to clang and bang around on your phone in there – screen protector needed.

 Each of these running bottles was extensively tested on trails, paths and pavements, across a range of different distances and in various climatic conditions, so we could see how sweaty our hands felt after a few miles, and assess their overall ergonomic performance.